Congregation Emanu-El of New York: 1926–present

 The Temple Beth-El congregation (synagogue pictured) at 76th Street merged in 1927 with Congregation Emanu-El.

 In January 1926, the 1868 synagogue building was sold for $6,500,000 to the developer Benjamin Winter Sr., who sold it to Joseph Durst in December 1926 for $7,000,000.
 In 1927, Durst demolished the building to make room for commercial development.

 Emanu-El merged with New York's Temple Beth-El on April 11, 1927; they are considered co-equal parents of the current Emanu-El.
 The new synagogue was built in 1928 to 1930.

 By the 1930s, Emanu-El began to absorb large numbers of Jews whose families had arrived in poverty from Eastern Europe and brought with them their Yiddish language and devoutly Orthodox religious heritage.
 In contrast, Emanu-El was dominated by affluent German-speaking Jews whose liberal approaches to Judaism originated in Western Europe, where civic emancipation had enticed Jews to discard many of their ethnoreligious customs and embrace the lifestyles of their neighbors.
 For the descendants of Eastern European immigrants, joining Temple Emanu-El often signified their upward mobility and progress in assimilating into American society.
 However, the intake of these new congregants also helped to slow or halt, if not force, a limited retreat from, the 'rejectionist' attitude which "classical" Reform had espoused towards traditional ritual.

-From 1934 to 1947, Dr. Samuel H. Goldenson (1878–1962) was the senior rabbi of Temple Emanu-El.
+From 1934 to 1947, Samuel H. Goldenson (1878–1962) was the senior rabbi of Temple Emanu-El.
 He was president of the Central Conference of American Rabbis from 1933 to 1935.

 In 1973, David M. Posner joined the rabbinical staff.
 Known for his active involvement in the community, he served as the congregation's Senior Emeritus rabbi after his retirement.